captain-majid/CoachAI/README.md

 > _**Note**_:
 * CoachAI works only with StarCraft v1.16.1 using ChaosLauncher.
 * When playing in ICCUP, the game is logged and you'll get the win/lose points, this won't happen if one of the players is Computer.
+* The CoachAI can run on Windows XP starting from BWAPI v4.4.

 #  Features in-game & in-replay:
 - The RealTime measure of Macro (train/build/upgrade) is here (Terran repairs not accounted), many players still measure it just by the used supplies at specific time or by inaccurate replay analysis tools, in-replay you can know @any second who is the best Macro player (same as the score screen you see at the end of game/replay).